Publications

 ABSTRACT:

-This report focuses on a double-barrelled sporting gun that was gifted to Te Hikutu Chief, Waikato, by King George IV, when they met at Carlton House, Westminster, on 13 Nov 1820.
+This historical & technical report focuses on a tūpara or double-barrelled sporting gun that was gifted to Te Hikutu Chief, Waikato, by King George IV, when he and Hongi Hika met His Majesty at Carlton House, Westminster, on 13 Nov 1820.

 ABSTRACT:

-This report focuses on the korowai (woven flax cloak) worn by Joseph 'Joe' Warbrick, Captain of the New Zealand Natives rugby union team; during their 1888-1889 tour of New Zealand, Australia, and the United Kingdom.
+This historical & technical report focuses on the korowai (woven flax cloak) worn by Joseph 'Joe' Warbrick, Captain of the New Zealand Natives rugby union team; during their 1888-1889 tour of New Zealand, Australia, and the United Kingdom.

 Joe was also a member of the earlier 1884 New Zealand Natives team (precursors to the All Blacks); who were the first New Zealand representative team to tour outside of New Zealand.